donaldrs01/atlas-web-development/css_advanced/README.md

 ## Project Overview

-The 'css_advanced' project tasked me with re-creating a fairly detailed website provided a draft of the web design.
-The prior week, I wrote the HTML for the page, and for the past two weeks, I've worked on styling it to match our template.
+The 'css_advanced' project tasked me with re-creating a multi-section website through the use of a proper CSS stylesheet.
+In a previous project, I wrote the HTML for the page, and for the past two weeks, I've worked on styling it to match the template.

 The project directory is fairly simple - it contains the HTML file, the CSS file, and a sub-directory containing any relevant images used in the web design.